-In this five-week course, we’ll explore a whole-Bible treatment of the Eucharist—sometimes called (Holy) Communion; a common and central practice throughout Christianity.
-In the Catholic Church, it is often described as the source and summit of our faith, and the ‘real presence’ of Christ in our midst.
+In this five-part course, we’ll explore a whole-Bible treatment of the Eucharist—sometimes called (Holy) Communion; a common and central practice throughout Christianity.
+In the Catholic Church, it is often described as the source and summit of our faith, and the means by which we encounter the ‘real presence’ of Christ in our midst.
 Although the story of Christ’s institution of the Eucharist takes place in the New Testament, we will find that the Old Testament already presents the Eucharist as a major theological theme long before Jesus takes the bread, gives thanks, and breaks it.
 So in this course, our aim will be to investigate this theme by looking together at various passages in both the Old and New Testaments that fill up full the significance of the Eucharist as a mystery a) that is something extraordinary in itself; b) that performs something extraordinary for those who receive it; and c) that establishes something extraordinary in the world.

 - Sacred Scripture, the Bible (preferably RSVCE 2nd edition or ESVCE)

 - Instructor’s notes (provided and included in the registration cost)